UX Research • Cognitive Science • Product Strategy

 Contact

-I'm always interested in conversations about research, product design, and learning science.
+I’m always open to conversations about UX research, product strategy, learning science, and research leadership.

 Email: danielschor@outlook.com